frankilein/ShowQuarantine/README.md

 None of them unfortunately allows add-in execution in home window.

 Add-in not (yet) visible in OWA.
-Desktop client not updating from ExO.
+Desktop client updating from ExO takes ages (>12 h).